The WhichWich Better Bag

 Above: WhichWich, Top That Pizza, and the HEB concept.

 The value of proximity - visually grouping related items together.
-I tweaked the above info to better group related info into a clearer unit of text and image (below):
+I tweaked the above info to better group related info into a clearer unit of text and image (below).
+Above, there is not much distinction between the 3 groups of info.
+The reader needs some visual cues to know where to pause.

-But, even this redesign of the new Welcome board fit the old chaotic bag format, not the new orderly clear format.
+But, this new Welcome board relates to the old chaotic bag format, not the new orderly clear format.
 I sketched the option below - making it more consistent and, therefore, more clear and easy to understand.
 I submitted this sketch to the headquarters office.

 Below: The chaos of info on the menu board and bag racks: